willmino/UFOs/README.md

 &nbsp;&nbsp;&nbsp;`}`

-Lastly, to allow for the `filterTable()` function to be executed, we needed to declare this function.
+Lastly, to allow for the `filterTable()` function to be executed, I needed to declare this function.
 Within this function, I declared a new variable `filteredData` and set it equal to the variable `tableData`.
-This variale was created because we now wanted to iterate through every object of data from the `data.js` file and only store the entries in this list of objects (only store the UFO sightings) that the user had input on the website.
+This variable was created because I now needed to iterate through every object of data from the `data.js` file and only store the entries in this list of objects (only store the UFO sightings) that the user had input on the website.
 To iterate through each entry, a `for of` loop was executed.
 This `for of` loop declared the new iteration variable `[key, value]` which would iterate through all of the object entries in the new `filters` variable.
 Now, the code would look at every entry in the `filters` variable and check to see if it matched with the object instances representing the entries in the `data.js` file (all of the raw data).
 To spefically match the keys and values from the `data.js` file, the code set the variable `filteredData` equal to `filteredData.filter(function(row) {return row[key] ===value;})`.
 This was the actual javascript act of filtering the whole raw dataset and only returning the key value pairs (object entries) that matched the exact user input.
 Only exact matches were returned because the `===` javascript strict equality operator was used.
-An anonymous function was declared within the `filter()` function and assigned the new variable `row` to pass through the function and represent the raw data `[key, value]` pairs which we were looking for that served as exact matches to the object entries in the user-input`filters` variable.
+An anonymous function was declared within the `filter()` function and assigned the new variable `row` to pass through the function and represent the raw data (`data.js file`) `[key, value]` pairs which I was looking for that served as exact matches to the object entries in the user-input`filters` variable.
 To finish this `filterTable()` function the `buildTable(filteredData)` line was executed to build the filtered data table that resulted from the user input on the website.

-Two major elements remained at the very end of the entire javascript code.The D3 `selectAll()` code listened for all `"change"` events commited by the user on the website which occurred in any HTML `"input"` elements.
-These elements were only nested in our filters on the website, so it ensured that we were only listening to the user typing into the filters, and nothing else.
+Two major elements remained at the very end of the entire javascript code.
+The D3 `selectAll()` code listened for all `"change"` events commited by the user on the website which occurred in any HTML `"input"` elements.
+These elements were only associated with the filters on the website, so it ensured that D3 was only listening to the user typing into the filters, and nothing else.
 The below line of code accomplished this:

 `d3.selectAll("input").on("change", updateFilters);`